node-class-may-2023/ComIT_Node/javascript.md

 ```

 * In this example we use the students array to get the length
-* Then we substract one from the students array length
+* Then we subtract one from the students array length
 * Then we get a number as result and use it as students index
 * [MDN array length doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length)